-The European Space Agency (ESA) Science Programme Committee (SPC) selected CHEOPS (Characterizing Exo-planets Satellite) in October 2012 as the first S-class mission (S1) within the Agency's Scientific Programme, targeting launch readiness by the end of 2018.
-The CHEOPS mission is devoted to the first-step characterization of known exoplanets orbiting bright stars, to be achieved through the precise measurement of exo-planet radii using the technique of transit photometry.
-It is implemented as a partnership between ESA and a consortium of Member States led by Switzerland.
+The European Space Agency (ESA) Science Programme Committee (SPC) selected CHEOPS (CHaracterizing ExO-Planets Satellite) in October 2012 as the first S-class mission (S1) within the Agency's Scientific Programme, targeting launch readiness by the end of 2018.
+The CHEOPS mission aims at first-step characterization of known exoplanets orbiting bright stars, to be achieved through the accurate measurement of exo-planet radii using the technique of transit photometry.
+The mission is implemented as a partnership between ESA and a consortium of ESA Member States led by Switzerland.

-CHEOPS is considered as a pilot case for implementing "small science missions" in ESA with the following requirements: science driven missions selected through an open Call for missions (bottom-up process); spacecraft development schedule much shorter than for M (medium) and L (large) missions, in the range of 4 years; and cost-capped missions to ESA with possibly higher Member States involvement than for M or L missions.
+CHEOPS is considered as a pilot case for implementing "small science missions" in ESA with the following requirements: science driven missions selected through an open call for missions; spacecraft development schedule much shorter than for M (medium) and L (large) missions, in the range of 4 years; and cost-capped missions to ESA with possibly higher ESA Member States involvement than for M or L missions.

-To reach its scientific goal of accurately characterizing exoplanet sizes, CHEOPS instrument will measure photometric signals with a precision of 20 ppm in 6 hours of integration time for a 9th magnitude star and a precision of 85 ppm in 3 hours integration time for Neptune-size planets orbiting 12th magnitude star.
-By being able to point at large portion of the sky, with 50% of the whole sky accessible for 50 cumulative days of observations per year, CHEOPS will provide the unique capability of determining accurate radii for a subset of those planets for which the mass has already been estimated from ground-based Doppler surveys.
+To reach its scientific goal of accurately characterizing exo-planet size the CHEOPS instrument will measure photometric signals with an accuracy of 20 ppm in 6 hours of integration time for an Earth size planet orbiting a 9th magnitude star and an accuracy of 85 ppm in 3 hours integration time for a Neptune-size planet orbiting 12th magnitude star.
+By being able to point at large portions of the sky, with 50% of the whole sky accessible for 50 cumulative days of observations per year, CHEOPS will provide the unique capability of determining accurate radii for a subset of planets for which the mass has already been estimated from ground-based Doppler surveys.